 Location: Konosu and various

 The doll’s festival is celebrated annually on girl’s day, March 3rd.
-Several tourist spots start showing their Japanese dolls, “hina”, from early to mid February.
-Saitama is home to the largest doll pyramid in the world.
-In Konosu you can see this aptly named “surprising dolls’ festival” pyramid display from February 20th:
+However, several tourist spots start showing their Japanese dolls, “hina”, from early to mid February.
+The Iwatsuki Dolls Festival in the dolls town, will start on February 23rd.
+Moreover, Saitama is home to the largest doll pyramid in the world.
+In Konosu you can see this aptly named “surprising dolls’ festival” pyramid display from the middle of February:

 Wintersweet, roubai in Japanese, is a tree that blooms in winter.
-You can usually start seeing and smelling the beautiful yellow bloom from early January.
-There are wintersweet in various areas of Saitama, but the Wintersweet gardens in Nagatoro are probably the most famous.
-The wintersweet are in the Hodosan Wintersweet, accessible by hike or by ropeway.
+You can usually start seeing and smelling the beautiful yellow bloom from early January, in some places even mid December.
+But prime viewing for many groves in Saitama is late January to early February.
+However, the Wintersweet gardens in Nagatoro are probably the most famous.
+Here are 9 other places to see wintersweet in Saitama:

 6.Ride through the Plum Blossoms